Back to Resources

 What's Available Today

 FDA-Approved: S-ketamine (Spravato) is the only FDA-approved enantiomer.
-It's administered as a nasal spray under medical supervision.
+It's administered as a nasal spray under medical supervision in a certified clinic.

 Racemic ketamine: Most IV and oral ketamine therapies — including what we use at Discreet Ketamine — employ racemic formulations containing both R and S forms in equal measure.
 This balanced mixture has decades of safe clinical use and remains the standard for off-label mood and pain treatment.

 R-ketamine: Pure R-ketamine remains investigational.
-Early findings are encouraging, but it's not yet available for clinical use.
+Early findings are encouraging, but it's not yet available for clinical use outside of research settings.

 What This Means for Your Treatment